tarwn/lessthandot-hugo/blogs/content/posts/2013-01-08-giving-users-the-ability-to.md

 GRANT ALTER  ON  ProcName TO UserName
 ```

-Let&#8217;s take a look at this by writing some code.
+Let's take a look at this by writing some code.
 First create a new database

 sql
 CREATE DATABASE Test